Tube Bender Scoring Methodology

 • Cross-checks across multiple official sources

-• Per-product pages expose per-category breakdowns so you can inspect each score.
+• Individual product pages expose per-category breakdowns so you can inspect each score.